Dheeraj2002kumar/Dheeraj2002kumar/README.md

 ---

 ## 🚀 About Me
 - 🎓 **Education**:
-  - Master of Computer Applications (MCA), Dr. Shyama Prasaad Mukherjee University, Ranchi
+  - Mainer In CSE and NextGen Technology, IIT Mandi
   - Bachelor of Science in Information Technology, Dr. Shyama Prasaad Mukherjee University, Ranchi (Completed in 2024)
   - Certified in **Data Science** by Simplilearn in collaboration with IBM.